Paulmayock/pauls-potatoes/README.md

 Navigate to Sheets, Googles version of Microsoft Excel Start a new spreadsheet, amend the title at the top i.e., pauls_potatoes Create 1 Sheet titling it 'orders'

+### API setup

+- Open Google cloud platform and sign in
+- From the google cloud platform dashboard click Select a new project.
+Then select new project
+- Create a name for your project then click Create
+- There should be a box with selct project, click this
+- From the sidebar navigate to APIs and services, library
+- In the search bar search for google drive
+- Select Google drive API and click enable
+- Click the create credentials button in the top of the page
+- From the dropdown menu under which API are you using? select Google drive API
+- Under what data will you be accessing choose application data
+- Under are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine or Cloud Functions?' select 'No, i'm not using them and click next
+- Enter a service account name.
+Naming it the same as what you named your project  is suggested.
+Then click created and continue
+- In the role dropdown menu select basic, editor then click continue
+- The next page can be left blank so just click done
+- Under service accounts find the account you just created and click it
+- Find the keys tab and click add key, create new key.
+Select JSON and click create
+- This will download a json file to your machine
+- Link the Google Sheets API.
+Navigate back to the library by clicking on the burger icon in the top left hand corner and selecting APIs and services, library from the dropdown menu
+- In the search bar search for Google Sheets and select Google Sheets API' and click enable
+- Open or create a repository
+- Drag and drop the json file that you downloaded earlier into your workspace.
+Rename this file to creds.json
+- Open the file and copy the email address under client_email without the quotation marks
+- Open the google sheet you want to use and click the share
+- Paste in the client email.
+Make sure editor is selected, untick notify people and then click share
+- To protect sensitive information be sure to add your creds.json file to your .gitignore file inside your editor
+- In order to use our google sheets API you need to install two additional dependencies into your project.
+- Copy the following code on the first two lines of your workspace